jolateral/Journey-into-the-Uni-verse/README.md

 ### Instructions
 1. Clone the repoitory
-2. Open the folder "Journey into the Uni-verse" in Unity
+2. Open the folder "My Project" in Unity
 3. Go to file > build and run
 4. Play!